transcriptionpro/wuc-new/_posts/2017-06-02-localbitcoins-review.md

 <li>COD or Cash on Delivery </li>
 <li>Cash via mail</li>
 </ul>
-Since you’re <a href="/how-to-order-bitcoin-debit-card-with-spectrocoin/">purchasing and selling</a> to individual people, a credit card cannot be utilized.
-The Paypal alternative though can be utilized to pay via your credit card during instances where you don’t have Paypal balance.
+<p>Since you’re <a href="/how-to-order-bitcoin-debit-card-with-spectrocoin/">purchasing and selling</a> to individual people, a credit card cannot be utilized.
+The Paypal alternative though can be utilized to pay via your credit card during instances where you don’t have Paypal balance. </p>

-Various fees are necessary to pay which depends on the payment method you have chosen.
-One specific example is during Paypal usage to purchase LocalBitcoins that gives the seller a considerably more risk.
+<p>Various fees are necessary to pay which depends on the payment method you have chosen.
+One specific example is during Paypal usage to purchase LocalBitcoins that gives the seller a considerably more risk. </p>

 <h2 id="why">Why?</h2>